reason-healthcare/reason-framework/connectathon35.md

 ## Content

 There is fixture content at [CPG Starter Content](https://github.com/reason-healthcare/cpg-starter-example).
-Follow the readme there for setup instructions.
+Follow the [instructions](https://github.com/reason-healthcare/cpg-starter-example/blob/demo/connectathon35.md) there for setup.
 The content must be built with IG publisher prior to using with CPG engine.

 ## Docker